+ART-MATURAL AND CULTURAL RESOURCES

 CODE: ISSUE:

-There is a need for citizens and the government to be better stewards of water and other natural and cultural resources.
+NC 1 There is a need for citizens and the government to be better stewards of water and other

+natural and cultural resources.

+The need or opportunity is to:

 Develop a water conservation education program with website and conservation flyers for customers of the city water department.

+ISSUE:

-There are problems with flooding, and maintenance, and preservation of riparian area of Euharlee Creek
+NC 2 There are problems with flooding, and maintenance, and preservation of riparian area of Euharlee Creek

+The need or opportunity is to:

 Develop local stormwater runoff management ordinance

-NC 3 | ISSUE:
+NC 3 ISSUE:

 There is a problem with litter

+The need or opportunity is to:

 Develop program to work in schools with Keep Polk Beautiful to change local attitudes toward littering, increase law enforcement presence in areas prone to this problem, and enforce litter laws.

+ISSUE:

-The Rockmart Cultural Arts Center (RCAC), with theater and art gallery are community assets that can lead the way In Rockmart to developing diversity in the arts and inclusiveness of all cultures.
+NC 4 The Rockmart Cultural Arts Center (RCAC), with theater and art gallery are community assets that can lead the way In Rockmart to developing diversity in the arts and inclusiveness of all cultures.

+The need or opportunity is to:

-- a.
-Establish a committee on Cultural Diversity at the Rockmart Cultural Arts Center, with the goal toward multicultural exhibits, classes, and programs - b.
+a.
+Establish a committee on Cultural Diversity at the Rockmart Cultural Arts Center, with the goal toward multicultural exhibits, classes, and programs b.
 Cultural Diversity Committee obtains grants to support diversity and inclusiveness in the arts.

+L

+ISSUE:

-Although there are several greenspace areas, such as the Silver Comet Trail and Seaborn Jones Park, there are issues with safety, maintenance and need for expansion
+NC 5 Although there are several greenspace areas, such as the Silver Comet Trail and Seaborn Jones Park, there are issues with safety, maintenance and need for expansion

+The need or opportunity is to:

-- a.
-Develop Greenspace management plan - b.
-Apply for DNR Land and Water Conservation Fund (LWCF) grants for acquiring, expanding, and improving greenspace
+a.
+Develop Greenspace management plan

+b.
+Apply for DNR Land and Water Conservation Fund (LWCF) grants for acquiring,

+expanding, and improving greenspace